Color Schemes and Paint

 There are two types of traditional electrification methods.
 Tape wire and round wire.

-This is the most common method because most people find it easier to install and easier to hide.
+- Tape Wire: This is the most common method because most people find it easier to install and easier to hide.
 Tape wire is a series of copper lined, conductive, flat tapes joined together with brads.
 Since the tape is flat, it can be easily hidden underneath interior finishes.
 You apply your flooring, wallpaper and ceiling paper right over it.

-Round wire is a copper conductive wire that works in much the same way your real house wires do.
+- Round Wire: Round wire is a copper conductive wire that works in much the same way your real house wires do.
 It is much more difficult to hide.
 With round wire you will have to drill holes through your floors and out through your ceilings, to be able to hang a chandelier, because round wire will be visible if you run it up to your ceiling, along a wall.
-Some miniature baseboards and crown mouldings have a small groove on their backs, so you can run round wire in them seamlessly against the edges of a wall.
+Some miniature baseboards and crown moldings have a small groove on their backs, so you can run round wire in them seamlessly against the edges of a wall.
 Though difficult to make invisible, round wire is much more reliable.

 Cir-Kit Concepts is the largest manufacturer of electrification accessories and tools for dollhouses.